Antoine-Bergerault/18460-Project/README.md

 - Summarize statistics and comparisons with results in the paper

-- Determine what we want to say and during the presentation
+- Determine what we want to say and present during the presentation
     - Proposition: do a live demonstration of a simple thing, and then show results for 3-4 experiments
     - Proposition: summarize briefly the mathematics and the tricks we used (e.g., regularization, not inverting matrices...)